onlabsorg/swan-js/docs/modules/json.md

 This module contains functions for parsing and serializing JSON data.

-`json.parse: Text t -> Dict Namespace d`
+`json.parse: Text t -> Namespace ns`
 ------------------------------------------------------------------------
-Converts a JSON string to a Dict Namespace (see dict module).
+Converts a JSON string to a namespace.

 `json.parse: Term t -> Text s`
 ------------------------------------------------------------------------